What does a News Clipping Service do?

 - Measurable Results:

-Identifying and defining relevant keywords and search queries.
+Identify relevant keywords and search queries

 - Translating Goals into Search Terms: